nilnor/moonpick/README.md

 ### Unused function parameters

-Moonpick will also detect and complain about declared but unused function parameters.
-This can be disabled completely in the [configuration](#configuration) if desired, or a specific whitelist can be used to control what to allow.
-It ships with a default configuration that whitelists any parameter starting with a '_', providing a way of keeping the documentational aspects for a function and still pleasing the linter (e.g. a function might follow an external API and still wants to indicate the available parameters even though not all are used, in which case the argument can be prefixed with '_' to indicate this explicitly).
+Moonpick can also detect and complain about declared but unused function parameters.
+This is not enabled by default, as it's very common to have unused parameters.
+E.g. a function might follow an external API and still wants to indicate the available parameters even though not all are used.
+To enable this, set the `report_params` [configuration](#configuration) option to `true`.

+Moonpick ships with a default configuration that whitelists any parameter starting with a '_', providing a way of keeping the documentational aspects for a function and still pleasing the linter.

 ### Unused loop variables